raman-chumber/VHDL-Projects/Full_Adder/README.md

 I created a new Xilinx Vivado Project with the two files ((i) P2_Full_Adder_Text_Book.vhd and (ii) P2_4_Bit_Full_Adder_Text_Book.vhd) and tested the functioning of the full adder on the Nexys 4 DDR board.

-The lab materials and the VHDL code have been provided by Jordan Christman.
-I have made modifications to existing code and filled in the code omitted (left blank) by the professor.